- Itching from eczema may be relieved by emollient creams, though severe cases may require prescription medication

 Wash yours and your child’s hands regularly and wash bedding, towels and flannels at a high temperature to reduce the risk of the infection spreading.
 It’s also a good idea to wash or wipe down toys and anything else your child touches regularly.

-Is another common, and very contagious, childhood infection, which starts with red spots that then fill with fluid.
+Chickenpox is another common, and very contagious, childhood infection, which starts with red spots that then fill with fluid.
 Unlike impetigo, chickenpox is not associated with broken skin and your child will probably have other symptoms.
 Before the spots appear, your child may also:

 - Feel unwell